-Any recipient that has an existing contract with FII for funding of their 2023/24 program and has been successful in receiving a contract for 2024/25 will not receive their initial advance for 2024/25 funding until such time that all of the existing contract terms and conditions have been met.
+Any recipient that has an existing contract with FII for funding of their 2024/25 program and has been successful in receiving a contract for 2025/26 will not receive their initial advance for 2025/26 funding until such time that all of the existing contract terms and conditions related to the 2024/25 program have been met.
 This includes completion of annual reporting for the current year and year-end reconciliation of expenditures and administration allowance.
-Any funds owing from the recipient to FII under the existing contract must be paid in full before the initial advance for the 2024/25 fiscal year will be processed.
+Any funds owing from the recipient to FII under the existing contract must be paid in full before the initial advance for the 2025/26 fiscal year will be processed.